-Preterm births are on the rise in the United States.
+Preterm births are on the rise in the United States, with 1 in every 10 births being preterm.
 When a baby is born before the 37 weeks of pregnancy duration, it is called a preterm birth.
-According to a report from the National Center For Health Statistics (NCHS), the preterm birth rates in the US rose from 2% in 2015 to 9.84% in 2016.
+According to a report from the National Center For Health Statistics (NCHS), the preterm birth rates in the US rose from 2% in 2015 to 9.84% in 2016.2

-Preterm births can lead to numerous complications in the baby.
-If the fetus is not completely developed, such as if the baby’s lungs are underdeveloped, it can lead to alarming complications.
-Breathing problems, renal problems, and developmental problems all can be associated with preterm births.
+Even if the baby survives a preterm birth, there are numerous complications it might face.
+Breathing problems, renal problems, vision and hearing problems, and developmental problems can be associated with preterm births.
 So what can you do as the carrying mother to reduce the risk of preterm birth?

 1. Don’t Miss Prenatal Appointments

-Refrain from any kind of intoxicants.
+If you’re pregnant or planning to carry, refrain from any kind of intoxicants.
 Studies show that mothers who drink, smoke, or use drugs have a higher chance of undergoing preterm births than mothers who don’t.
-Smoking and drinking can also disrupt your baby’s brain development.
-Many studies have shown, mothers who smoked or drank during pregnancy gave birth to underdeveloped babies or babies who suffered from mental problems.
+Even if the baby survives, he/she is likely to have brain, breathing and digestive problems.
+The baby could also be at a high risk for developmental and learning problems later in life.
 Even passive smoking during pregnancy can harm your baby.
-If you smoke, drink or use drugs, talk to your doctor and get the necessary help to quit.
+If you smoke, drink or use drugs, talk to your doctor and get the necessary help to quit.7